 Field leadership will determine the appropriate level of participation for the occasion.
 However, under no circumstances will any non-USCIS employee perform any USCIS function.
-[27] Additionally, only state and local election officials may provide voter registration services.
+[39]

 Field leadership must review the qualifications, designate the level of participation, and oversee the participation of all volunteers and organizations during the administrative naturalization ceremony.
-In addition, participants must not engage in political, religious, or commercial activity of any kind.
+In addition, non-USCIS participants must not engage in political, religious, or commercial activity of any kind.